 Select a proper name for the display.
-E.g. 'Total floor 1'
+E.g. 'Total floor 1' or use the automated computer generated name as default.
+In this case: K9 SBP2DI48524

 Select under 'Properties' - 'Available displays'.
-In this example, a 4-digit display is selected.
+In this example, a display with arrow and red cross is selected: SBPDISA.